Heathrow Terminal 3: Oneworld

-Terminal 3 is used by the majority of the members of the Oneworld airline alliance: American Airlines, Cathay Pacific, Finnair, Iberia, Japan Airlines, Qantas, Royal Jordanian, and SriLankan Airlines.
+Terminal 3 is used by the majority of the members of the Oneworld airline alliance: American Airlines, Cathay Pacific, Finnair, Japan Airlines, Qantas, Royal Jordanian, and SriLankan Airlines.
 British Airways, which mainly uses Terminal 5, also offers some flights from this terminal.
-As of 12 July 2022, it is one of the global hubs of the International Airlines Group after Iberia moved in from Terminal 5.
-However it is not used by Malaysia Airlines, Royal Air Maroc and Qatar Airways (all Terminal 4 only).
+As of 12 July 2022, it is one of the global hubs of the International Airlines Group.
+However it is not used by Malaysia Airlines, Royal Air Maroc and Qatar Airways (all Terminal 4 only) or Iberia (Terminal 5 only).

 SkyTeam

-Four SkyTeam member airlines use Terminal 3: Aeroméxico, Delta Air Lines, China Airlines and Virgin Atlantic.
+Three SkyTeam member airlines use Terminal 3: Delta Air Lines, China Airlines and Virgin Atlantic.
 Delta moved all flights to Terminal 3 on 14 September 2016 to ease connections with partner Virgin Atlantic.

 Non-aligned

 The principal non-aligned airline is Emirates.
 The other non-aligned airlines include Beijing Capital Airlines, Iran Air and LATAM Brasil.
 During the pandemic, new airlines Rwandair and Vistara began flights from this terminal.
 On 19 March 2024, Rwandair announced that it would operate flights to and from Terminal 4.